The Graham Norton Show: International broadcasts

-In Canada, it is broadcast by HIFI.
-Older episodes also air during the week on BBC Canada.
+In Canada, it is broadcast by BBC First.

-In Ireland, the show is broadcast on TV3 and its sister channel 3e one day after the BBC broadcast on Saturdays.
+In Ireland, the show was broadcast on TV3 and its sister channel 3e one day after the BBC broadcast on Saturdays.
 In January 2015, UTV Ireland aired the show every Sunday night.
 TV3 Group continued to air "Best of" Specials recorded prior to 2015.
 This arrangement changed in January 2017 when the TV3 Group bought UTV Ireland and changed it to "be3".
-TV3 then moved The Graham Norton Show back to their main channel, where it airs every Saturday, 24 hours after UK transmission, usually at around 10.pm.
+TV3 then moved The Graham Norton Show back to their main channel, where it aired every Saturday, 24 hours after UK transmission, usually at around 10.pm.
 In August 2018, TV3 rebranded to become Virgin Media One, with The Graham Norton Show remaining on the channel.

-In Australia, the series is broadcast on Network Ten on Friday nights, airing one week after the original broadcast in the UK.
-Additionally, for Pay TV viewers (Foxtel and Austar), it airs on UKTV at 9.30pm Mondays, with repeats on Tuesdays and Saturdays.
+In Australia, the series is broadcast on Network 10 on Friday nights, airing one week after the original broadcast in the UK.
+Additionally, for Pay TV viewers (Foxtel), it airs on UKTV at 9.30pm Mondays, with repeats on Tuesdays and Saturdays.
 It previously aired on ABC2 on Thursdays from 2007 to 2012.

 In New Zealand, the show was originally broadcast on UKTV.
 Since the start of Series 11 on 4 May 2012, the show has been broadcast on TV3 on Friday nights.

-In India, Pakistan, Bangladesh, Sri Lanka, Nepal, Bhutan and Maldives The Graham Norton Show airs Saturday nights on Comedy Central a week after the BBC broadcast.
+In India, Pakistan, Bangladesh, Sri Lanka, Nepal, Bhutan and Maldives, The Graham Norton Show airs Saturday nights on Comedy Central a week after the BBC broadcast.

+In Croatia, the series is titled Graham Norton i gosti (Graham Norton and guests) and is broadcasts Saturdays on HRT 2.